 If the course is discontinued, students may request to be examined during the following two academic years.

-Grading scale: A, B, C, D, E, FX, F
+- TEN1 - Examination, 4.0 credits, grading scale: A, B, C, D, E, FX, F

 The examiner may apply another examination format when re-examining individual students.

 Lab assignment 1: Resolution and logic programming Lab assignment 2: Implementation of database query systems

 Other requirements for final grade

 Opportunity to complete the requirements via supplementary examination